MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/api-get-incident.md

 Empty

 ## Response
-If successful and file exists - 200 OK with list of incident entities in the body.
+If successful and file exists - 200 OK with incident entity in the body.
 If file does not exist - 404 Not Found.

 ## Example